 Set in a peaceful valley, Abercrombie Karst Conservation Reserve is a spectacular place to visit and a unique opportunity to experience the hidden depths of NSW.
 Abercrombie Caves boasts the largest natural arch in the southern hemisphere, as well as a number of other grand, richly decorated caves.
 Take the kids on a cave tour and go on a magical underground journey.

-You can re-live mining history and walk to historic Mount Gray, or head to the visitor centre where you can hire a gold pan and try your luck fossicking in the creek.
+Make your way along Mount Gray walking track to see the historical relics of an old gold-mining community from the 1880s.
 Pack a picnic, walk to the magnificent Grove Creek Falls and take in the dramatic views – this is a great place to catch a memorable photograph.
 Try your luck trout fishing in the creek or enjoy a refreshing swim surrounded by bush.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/visit-a-park/parks/abercrombie-karst-conservation-reserve/local-alerts